cose-wg/cose-hash-sig/draft-ietf-cose-hash-sig.md

 The {{HASHSIG}} specification defines the value I as the private key identifier, and the same I value is used for all computations with the same LMS tree.
+The value I is also available in the public key.
 In addition, the {{HASHSIG}} specification defines the value T[i] as the m-byte string associated with the ith node in the LMS tree, where and the nodes are indexed from 1 to 2^(h+1)-1.
 Thus, T[1] is the m-byte string associated with the root of the LMS tree.

 The LMS public key can be summarized as: